 - Trekking trousers

-- Fleece pants or a tracksuit to wear to camp
+- Fleece pants or tracksuit to wear in camp

 - Thermal underwear (top and bottom) for night use